The Vengeful Elephant, and Journalism's Clickshare Problem

 Some common features:

-Quotes are often presented as if they were given to the secondary outlet in some direct and/or exclusive sense6
+Quotes are often misleadingly presented as if they were given to the secondary outlet in some direct and/or exclusive sense6

-A solution
+A Solution

-(Note that this section is really a rough sketch.
+(Note that this section is really just a rough sketch.
 A thoughtful reader will identify vulnerabilities in it.
 This is good!
 It’s meant to start discussion, not end it.)

-While I’m highly skeptical that most “let’s just get social media / tech platforms to eliminate misinformation” plans have any real value, there are reasonable things we could ask them to do—that don’t involve them judging any content themselves.
+While I’m highly skeptical that most “let’s just get social media / tech platforms to eliminate misinformation” plans have any real value, there are reasonable things we could ask them to do that don’t involve them judging any content themselves.

 Deciding what gets into the Google News carousel